 Most of my career has been focused on the political economy and political ecology of Brazil.
 I actually did my dissertation fieldwork in urban Brazil, where I studied urban change, sustainability, and democratic participation in planning in the favela (comunidade) of São Pedro in Vitória in the late 1990s and early 2000s.
 Since then, I have co-published on the political economy (neoliberalization) of Brazilian higher education and the political ecology of the Samarco dam disaster.
 I also joined a research group at Universidade Federal de São Carlos (UFSCar) with Dr. Joao Reis da Silva Jr.

-My other regional interest lies in East Asia.
+My other regional interest lies in East Asia (Modern China).
 While I have not published extensively on this area, I have continued to study it since my first visit to Beijing in March 1988.
 I was awarded a Fulbright to South Korea in 2010.
-I was part of a USFIL grant at the East-West Center in 2012 (and currently serve on its Asian Studies Development Program alumni board).
+I was part of a USFIL grant at the East-West Center in 2012.
 I co-wrote the Asian Studies minor at Mercer University.
 I have been the chair of the University System of Georgia's Asia Council (2018-2022), and oversee the Asian Studies Minor at Columbus State University.
+I currently serve as the president of the Asian Studies Development Program alumni board with the East-West Center.